Year 2017 was a very emotional and hard year for us.

-Then, March rolled around, and I faced the most difficult news of my life.
+Then, March rolled around, and I faced the most difficult time of my life.

 My beautiful and most loving father passed away on March 7th.

-It was a huge shock for me.
-My heart belonged to my dad.
-He was my best friend and buddy, and I owed everything I am to that man.
-I was his baby and he always had my back.
+It was a huge shock for me. 🙁 My heart belonged to my dad.
+He was my best friend and buddy, and I owed everything I am to him.
+I was his baby and he was my guide post for everything.